black-parrot/black-parrot/docs/interface_specification.md

 ### BedRock over X (e.g., wormhole)

-A BedRock network can be tunneled over any other network type that preserves the BedRock semantics at each end of the network, so long as the BedRock interface on each side of the X network has a common data channel width.
-If one side of the tunnel desires a different data channel width, the BedRock network must be gearboxed on one side of the tunnel.
+A BedRock network can be tunneled over any other network type so long as the BedRock protocol semantics are preserved after conversion back to BedRock.
+The requirement for tunneling is that the inbound and outbound BedRock connections must use the same data channel width and be of the same network type (e.g., memory command or LCE Request).
+If one side of the tunnel requires a BedRock network with a different data channel width, the BedRock protocol must be gearboxed either before entering the tunnel or after leaving the tunnel.

 ### BedRock Burst-Lite

 Endpoints requiring no more than 64-bits of data for all transactions may implement only the header channel and tie off the data channel (data\_ready\_and is always raised at the receiver or data\_valid is never raised at the sender).
-The system implementation must guarantee that the data channel is never activated at the endpoint.
+The system implementation must guarantee that the data channel is never activated for endpoints using Burst-Lite.
 Violating this condition results in undefined behavior.

 ### Minimal BedRock Burst Implementations